mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 2. When we analyzed real-world attacks on ML systems, we found out that attackers can pursue different strategies: Rely on traditional cybersecurity technique only;       Rely on Adversarial ML techniques only; or Employ a combination of traditional cybersecurity techniques and ML techniques.

     **Difference:** In Adversarial ML Threat Matrix, "Techniques" come in two flavors:
      -  Techniques in orange are specific to ML systems
      -  Techniques in white are applicable to both ML and non-ML systems and come directly from Enterprise ATT&CK

         Note: The Adversarial ML Threat Matrix is not yet part of the ATT&CK matrix.

+## Things to keep in mind before you use the framework:
+1. This is a **first cut attempt** at collating known adversary techniques against ML Systems.
+We plan to iterate on the framework based on feedback from the security     and adversarial machine learning community (please engage with us and help make the matrix better!).
+Net-Net: This is a *living document* that will be routinely updated.
+   -  Have feedback or improvements?
+We want in!
+See [Feedback](/pages/readme#feedback-and-getting-involved)
+2. Only known bad is listed in the Matrix.
+Adversarial ML is an active area of research with new classes constantly being discovered.
+If you find a technique that is     not listed, please enlist it in the framework (see section on Feedback)
+3. We are not prescribing definitive defenses at this point - The world of adversarial.
+We are already in conversations to add best practices in future revisions such     as adversarial training for adversarial examples, restricting the number of significant digits in confidence score for model stealing.
+4. This is not a risk prioritization framework - The Threat Matrix only collates the known techniques; it does not provide a means to prioritize the risks.